P vs NP and its application to zero knowledge proofs

 ZK proofs are concerned with the verification aspect of computation.
 That is, given that you have found a Sudoku solution or a 3-coloring of a map, can you give someone evidence (witness) that would allow them to efficiently verify that your solution is correct?

-ZK proofs seek to demonstrate you know the witness without revealing it.
+ZK proofs seek to demonstrate that you know the witness without revealing it.

 ZKPs only work with P or NP problems.
 They are not usable for problems which we can’t verify efficiently.